taiyyoson/rgrep-imitation/README.md

 ### RegEx

-I implement the following regex: `\`, which is a nullifier of other regex,
+I implement the following regex: `\`, which is a nullifier of other special operators, '+', which is a special operator that searches and nullifies duplicates following the character, '.', which acts as a placeholder for any character, and '?', which allows either 0 or 1 duplicates to follow the character.